-TV is showing blue or black screen
+TV is showing blue, black, or snowy screen

 The TV or receiver is off

 Verify that your TV and receiver are both turned on.
 Your Shaw Direct receiver will show a green or red light on the front panel depending on model.
 Some TVs display a light when they are off, while others display the light when they are on.
 This will vary by model of TV.

 The receiver is on a channel that is displaying a black screen

 - If the screen remains black after trying couple different channels, press the ENTER/OK button on the Shaw Direct remote to see if program information pops up at the bottom of the screen.

 - If you're seeing the same image as above, the TV is on the right setting (input).
 Proceed to the step 5.

 - If you do not see the info box, proceed to the Cable issue section.

 - Remove the power cable from behind the receiver, wait for 15 seconds, then plug it back in again.

 - You should have successfully fixed the issue.
 If it's still a black screen, please proceed to this section for further troubleshooting.